cyplo/bakare/README.md

 # Bakare: modern and simple, yet efficient backup solution

+## This is pre-alpha, contributions welcome

+It does not even have a standalone binary yet, but the engine looks promising.
+Contributions are welcome :)

 ## Goals for bakare:

 - [x] simple deduplication of file data - don't store the same exact file data twice